lucaelin/text2nosql-demo/README.md

 We successfully generated over 1200 training samples.
 We then trained several adapters for a variety of models and found `codellama-13b-instruct` to strike a great balance between speed and accuracy.
-The training set and LoRA adapter can be found in the `training` and `inference` directory in this repository.
+The training set and LoRA adapter can be found in the `training` and `inference` directories in this repository.